drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ### Setting boundaries: The importance of clocking out

 The fuzzy borders between work and personal time in a remote setting make it essential to designate a specific "end-of-day" for your professional responsibilities.
 Wondering what to do with the extra hours you've reclaimed from your commute?
 Think of it as a bonus level in your daily game of life.
 Use this newfound time to engage in activities that enhance your career or personal development - whether that's catching up on industry news, acquiring a new skill, or finally writing that blog post you've been putting off (hello!).
 And don't forget to disconnect at a reasonable time.
-Doing so not only helps you avoid burnout but also contributes to a happy and prolific team - something that heathy professional organizations consider a critical business goal.
+Doing so not only helps you avoid burnout but also contributes to a happy and prolific team - something that healthy professional organizations consider a critical business goal.

 ### Aligning priorities: The last word on team communication